smartpricing/queen/README.md

 ## TODO

-- retention data on frontend
-- replace udp sync witch tcp with libuv
+- Evaluate to replace udp sync witch tcp with libuv
-- proxy new with auth
+- Proxy new with auth
+- Retention data on frontend
-- deploy pipeline
+- Deploy pipeline
-- revisit all website

 ---